fengjixuchui/HiddenWall/README.md

 cd HiddenWall/module_generator
 ```

-Edit your firewall rules in directory  rules/server.yaml, the python scripts use that file to generate a new firewall module.
+Edit your firewall rules in directory rules/server.YAML, the python scripts, use that file to generate a new firewall module.

 ```
 $ cat rules/server.yaml